GmHasan/GmHasan/README.md

 ### 🙋 Hi there, I'm GmHasan [Gazi Mehedi Hasan][website] 👋

-## I'm a Student, Developer, and Teacher !!
+## I'm a Student, Developer, and Teacher !! 🥇🥇

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals👉 Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact👉 I love to draw and play guitar / drums

 ### Spotify Playing 🎧